RayHightower/RayHightower.com/speaking/index.md

            class="speaking-intro-photo">

       <p class="speaking-intro-text">
-        Ray Hightower is the author of <a href="/books/"><em>FIRST: Celebrate Capitalism &amp; Win</em></a> and a speaker on commercial real estate, technology, and business growth.
-Organizers book him when they want a stage that treats capitalism as service, and an audience that leaves with a book they will actually open.
-Read <a href="/books/"><em>FIRST</em></a> for the argument.
-Play the sample below to hear how it lands in a room.
+        Organizers book Ray Hightower when they need to energize high-stakes audiences in commercial real estate or tech.
+        As an investor, founder, and author of <a href="/books/"><em>FIRST: Celebrate Capitalism &amp; Win</em></a>, Ray delivers an optimistic message: Capitalism and technology are powerful tools for serving others.
+        Watch the sample below to see how Ray holds a room.
       </p>
     </div>